franciscop/react-plain-router/readme.md

 # React Plain Router

-A better React router in 2kb:
+A 2kb React router that works exactly as expected:

 ```js
 // App.js